davidkellis/able/README.md

    paintHouse(color)   // value of type Color
    ```

 5. When passing a value of a union type to a function, the function must either be defined in terms of a parameter of the union type, or be defined for each member of the union type.
-If both alternatives are fully defined, then the function defined in terms of the union type is preferred.
+If both alternatives are fully defined, then the function defined in terms of the union type is preferred; however, if the function is called with a value of one of the union's member types, then the function defined in terms of the member type is preferred (see special case #6 for more information).

    For example, given
    ```